crazyuploader/rreading-glasses/README.md

 > to me directly if you have questions or need help, please don't bother the R——
 > team.

-As of April 2025 there are ~500 users of the shared instance.
+As of May 2025 there are ~900 users of the shared instance.
 Here's what some of them have said so far:

 > Man this is wayyyyyy better than the inhouse metadata, thank you!!